sinatb/covert-channel/Readme.md

 so the bytes 26-29 are the source IP, bytes 34 and 35 are the Type and code and from byte 42 (14+20+8) to the end is the received data.

+The main function in the receiving part is `pcap_loop`.
+This function is a blocking function, and therefore it is run on a different thread from the main thread.
+This function receives the packets and calls the handler on the packets passing the filter.

 The `utils.h` file stores some useful functions from pcap documentation for printing the network interfaces and their ip addresses.